kmhk-naka/icarus-interactive-map/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## License

+This project is open source and available under the MIT License.
+See the [LICENSE](LICENSE) file for details.